Caulfield Grammar School: Foundation and early years

 A year after opening, the school had 32 students enrolled.
 To house the growing student body, the school then moved to a nearby small building, later destroyed in a fire in 1890.
 In 1896, the school subsumed Hawksburn Grammar School, a smaller local Christian school, situated in Wynnstay Road, Prahran, after Hawksburn's headmaster, Walter Murray Buntine, was appointed as headmaster at Caulfield Grammar.
 Hawksburn's 55 students subsequently transferred to Caulfield Grammar.
 The current site, a property near Sir Frederick Sargood's Rippon Lea Estate on what is now Glen Eira Road, St Kilda East was purchased in 1909.
 Classes began on the site on 9 February 1909 and the school's boarding house opened in 1912.

 By 1931, the school's 50th anniversary, attendance had grown to 500 students but Caulfield Grammar was still considered small compared to schools such as Scotch College, Melbourne, Wesley College Melbourne and Melbourne Grammar School.
 To celebrate the Golden Jubilee, a Jubilee Fair was held at the school in May.
 In the same year, the school moved from private ownership to a registered company governed by a School Council, an organisational structure still used today, with formal affiliation with the Church of England.
-In 1958 Caulfield Grammar joined the exclusive Associated Public Schools of Victoria school sporting competition.
-Caulfield Grammar was Victoria's fifth largest school in 1959, with over 800 students.

-In 1961, Caulfield Grammar School affiliated with Malvern Memorial Grammar School.
-Malvern Grammar School opened in 1890 as a boys-only secondary school and in 1924 moved into the Valentine's Mansion, formerly the home of Sir John Mark Davies (no relation to the school's founder), a Victorian Cabinet minister.
-The mansion was built in 1892 and contains a large ballroom.
-Valentine's Mansion has been listed as a place of historical and architecture significance by both the Victorian Heritage Register and the Register of the National Estate.